Asbestos and Mold Assessment, Testing & Mitigation Consulting

 Mitigation Planning and Oversight

-For asbestos, this may include development of abatement or management plans, contractor oversight, regulatory coordination, and clearance air monitoring following removal activities.
+This may include development of abatement or management plans, contractor oversight, regulatory coordination, and clearance air monitoring following removal activities.

-For mold, mitigation guidance focuses on correcting moisture sources, addressing affected materials, and preventing recurrence.
+Mitigation guidance focuses on correcting moisture sources, addressing affected materials, and preventing recurrence.
 When remediation is required, CRB provides verification and documentation to confirm conditions have been properly addressed.

 The CRB Asbestos & Mold Assessment Process